xebialabs/overcast/README.markdown

 {my-host-label}.provision.expirationTag.url - URL for overthere to connect to a machine hosting the scripts that were used to provision an image.

+{my-host-label}.fsMapping.{target}.hostPath - upon cloning create a Filesystem mapping between hostPath and `target` in the host.

+{my-host-label}.fsMapping.{target}.accessMode - Access mode, one of passthrough, mapped, squash (default: passthrough)

+{my-host-label}.fsMapping.{target}.readOnly - Whether the mount will be readOnly (default: true)

 #### Set up and Tear down

     @BeforeClass